PiotrRut/elonmusk-twitter-notifier/README.md

 ```

 Note:
-I have *not* included my trained AI model in the repository as the file size is too big - you can get it by navigating to the releases tab, downloading `doge-ai.h5` and placing it in the root
+I have *not* included my trained AI model in the repository due to the large file size -
+you can get it by navigating to the [releases](https://github.com/PiotrRut/elonmusk-twitter-notifier/releases) tab, downloading `doge-ai.h5` and placing it in the root
 of the project.

 ## Usage and config 👨🏻‍💻